 When I say dark, I mean can’t-see-your-hand-in-front-of-your-face dark.
-When the brain detects darkness it releases a hormone called melatonin, which is like our bodies natural sleeping pill.
+During rest, the brain detects darkness it releases a hormone called melatonin, which is like our bodies natural sleeping pill.
 When the body produces melatonin, it helps to get your child nice and drowsy and ready for sleep.
 If you have an extra sensitive child, even the tiniest bit of light can upset melatonin production and make it difficult to fall asleep and stay asleep.
 Try to avoid the use of night lights, and eliminate any light shining underneath the door.
 Also invest in some room darkening shades to keep out that evening and early morning light so that your child can get the sleep they need.
 If your little rooster rises with the sun, these blackout curtains will really help them sleep a little longer.

 3. Cooler is Better